-The School currently has active research units working under its aegis in the areas of acoustics, architectural history,
+The School currently has active research units working under its aegis in the areas of acoustics, architectural history, architectural lighting, lightweight structures, solar energy, health facilities design and industrial design.

 Research Degrees

 The School makes available to research students a resource facility covering a wide spectrum of relevant disciplines on which students can follow a largely self-determined program of study, research and practice.